-Most of the members of the ‘Vanished Battalion’ came from the ‘Sandringham Company’ of the Norfolk Regiment, which later became known as the Royal Norfolk Regiment.
-The Sandringhams were thus named because they had all come from the staff of the royal Sandringham Estate.
-The King had ordered that a company of military men be formed of his staff there, in 1908.
-This was done and the Sandringham Company was sent to war in 1915.
+Most of the members of the ‘Vanished Battalion’ came from the E Company of the Norfolk Regiment.
+Often referred to as the Sandringham, they obtained their name because they had all come from the staff of the Royal Estate at Sandringham.
+In 1908, the King ordered a company of military men formed from his staff there.

 It is important to note here that the number of men lost was not, in fact, a full battalion.
 It was rather close, but the moniker is a misnomer.
 There were 250 men and 16 officers in the group.

 The mystery of the Vanished Battalion took an ominous and paranormal angle when in 1965, three New Zealand veterans from the battle said the men walked into a formation of ground-level clouds and vanished right before their eyes.

 You may also like: The USS Cyclops Disappearance